carlobaldassi/GaussDCA.jl/README.md

                   the default is `0.8`, which gives good results when the Frobenius norm score is used (see below); a good value for the Direct Information score is `0.2`.
- * `theta`: the value of the similarity threshold.
+ * `θ`: the value of the similarity threshold.
 By default it is `:auto`, which means it will be automatically computed (this takes additional time); otherwise, a real value between `0` and `1` can be given.
  * `max_gap_fraction`: maximum fraction of gap symbols in a sequence; sequences which exceed this threshold are discarded.
 The default value is `0.9`.